-In this paper, we present a newly developed LSM, in which the N uptake depends on plant demand from a biophysical and dynamic vegetation model SSiB5/TRIFFID (The Simplified Simple Biosphere Model version 5/ the Top-down Representation of Interactive Foliage and Flora Including Dynamics Model, Cox, 2001; Harper et al., 2016; Liu et al., 2019; Xue et al., 1991; Zhan et al., 2003; Zhang et al., 2015) and is limited based on N availability in the soil and C:N stoichiometry in the plant that are produced from the SOM cycling portion of the DavCent model, DavCent-SOM (Gordon B. Bonan et al., 2013; Del Grosso et al., 2000; William J. Parton et al., 2010; William J Parton et al., 1998).
-A plant C-N framework, which regulates photosynthesis, respiration, and plant phenology, is introduced to couple DayCent-SOM into SSiB5/TRIFFID.
-This plant C-N framework is central to the newly coupled model, SSiB5/TRIFFID/DayCent-SOM, and includes flexible C/N ratios based on whether the N demands of different plant organs (e.g., leaf, root, and wood) are satisfied.
-Using this flexible C/N, SSiB5/TRIFFID/DayCent-SOM can simulate the plant resistance and prevent untrue instantaneous down-regulation of potential photosynthesis rates; and a new strategy to present the limitation of N and plant-N-related respiration rates and phenology changes.
+In this paper, we present a newly developed LSM, in which the potential N uptake depends on plant demand from a biophysical and dynamic vegetation model, SSiB5/TRIFFID (The Simplified Simple Biosphere Model version 5/ the Top-down Representation of Interactive Foliage and Flora Including Dynamics Model, Cox, 2001; Harper et al., 2016; Liu et al., 2019; Xue et al., 1991; Zhan et al., 2003; Zhang et al., 2015).
+And the actual N uptake is limited based on C:N stoichiometry in the plant and N availability in the soil output from the SOM cycling portion of the DavCent model, DavCent-SOM (Del Grosso et al., 2000; Parton et al., 1998; 2010).
+A plant C-N framework, which regulates photosynthesis, respiration, and plant phenology, as well as makes a consistent biophysical process and biogeochemical process coupling, is introduced to couple DayCent-SOM into SSiB5/TRIFFID.
+This plant C-N framework is central to the newly coupled model, SSiB5/TRIFFID/DayCent-SOM, and includes flexible C/N ratios depending on whether the N demands of different plant organs (e.g., leaf, root, and wood) are satisfied.
+Using this dynamic C/N ratio, SSiB5/TRIFFID/DayCent-SOM can simulate the plant resistance and prevent unrealistic instantaneous down-regulation of potential photosynthesis rates.
+This new strategy presents the limitation of N on plant-N-related respiration rates and phenology changes.
 This model development incorporates DayCent's strength in parameterizations of symbiotic biological N fixation, N mineralization/immobilization, nitrification/denitrification, N-gas emissions, atmospheric N deposition, and nitrate leaching.
-The coupled model has been used to conduct multiple global simulation experiments for the 1948 to 2007 time period, and model predictions of GPP, NPP, and LAI have been evaluated against satellite-derived observational data.
-Model results demonstrate the relative importance of several N processes in the plant C-N framework.
+The coupled model was verified at three flux tower sites with different PFTs and was used to conduct several sets of global offline simulations from 1948 to 2007.
+The model predictions of GPP and LAI are evaluated against satellite-derived observational data.
+The results demonstrate the relative importance of different N processes in the plant C-N framework.
+The model and coupling are presented in section 2.
+In section 3, The development of SSiB5/TRIFFID/DayCent-SOM model is presented.
+A preliminary test with three site measurements is presented in section 4.
+Data and experimental design are reported in section 5.
+In section 6, the model performance in predicting the global vegetation distribution and terrestrial C cycling based on long term simulation are evaluated using satellite products.
+Some issues and conclusion are presented in section 7.